Brooke29/GettingAndCleaningData/README.md

      data <- read.table(file_path, header = TRUE)

-To view several rows & columns of the tidy dataset, use:
+To view the tidy dataset, use:

-    head(data)[im:in, jm:jn]
+    View(data)

 **codebook.md**: codebook with the information about the variables in the tidy dataset.